vrocky/gpt-automation/README.md

 # GPT Automation

-This Python-based project provides a way to automatically generate a project structure, including all directories and files, while ignoring certain unwanted files or directories as specified in a blacklist or a `.gptignore` file.
-It also offers the capability to generate file contents, allowing users to copy either the entire project structure or just the directory structure to the clipboard.
+This Python-based project provides a way to automatically generate a project structure, including all directories and files, while ignoring certain unwanted files or directories as specified in a blacklist, whitelist, `.gptignore`, or `.gptincludeonly` file.

 ## Installation